marckean/marcseparation/_docs/the_report.md

 i).
 The likely effect of any changes in the children's circumstances, including the likely effect on the children of any separation from either of the parents or any other person (including any grandparent or other relative of the children) with whom the children have been living:

-If the court were to make Orders for weekabout contact, the children would be upset initially and would eventually adjust to the extended stay with the father.
+If the court were to make Orders for week-about contact, the children would be upset initially and would eventually adjust to the extended stay with the father.
 They would not

-be happy about it as they would see less of their own friends and less of their main security figure (the mother) which would caus.e them to become angry with the father and refuse to attend or possibly behave badly (Charlie).
+be happy about it as they would see less of their own friends and less of their main security figure (the mother) which would cause them to become angry with the father and refuse to attend or possibly behave badly (Charlie).
 Chloe is probably more of an internaliser and would become more anxious missing her mother and her cousin, Chelsea.

 I am concerned that the father would not support the mother's enrolling the children on Saturday morning sport such as tennis or cricket.
 He has a history of working at home on weekends and prioritising his own exercise regime over the children's needs to play and interact with him and their friends.